 Author of 'Gaming in the Obscure', Johnny runs the 'Re-enthused' Youtube channel and has an extensive collection of Japanese computers, including a super rare Bandai RX-78, a Fujitsu FM-7 and a NEC PC-8201

 Katrina is our graphic designer here at the Museum, and is a complete Japanophile.
-She'll be bringing her collection of LCD handhelds and wacky peripheras
+She'll be bringing her collection of LCD handhelds and wacky peripherals.

 When he's not looking after the collection here at the museum, Adrian's busy polishing his own collection of PC Engines and other Japanese consoles.
-He'll be bringing a PC Engine LT attached to a briefcase system, NEO GEO AES, Nintendo Handhelds, Wanderswan and his Virtual boys.
+He'll be bringing a PC Engine LT attached to a briefcase system, NEO GEO AES, Nintendo Handhelds, Wonderswan and his Virtual Boys.

 The Dragon 32 might not come from Japan, but plenty of other machines in Tony's collection do.
 Expect a Tomy Pyuta, a Fujitsu FM-7 and lots of Sharps.